alexpeterhall/reading-list/README.md

 # My Reading List

 I had the idea awhile back to start keeping track of all the books I read.
 I decided to put the list into JSON format so I can run some simple stats and play around with the data for fun.
 I've tried to put together a list going back to about 2013 based on purchase history and my bookshelf/kindle but I'm sure I've missed a lot.
-Not important, this is really just for me anyway.
-The data for the years 2019 and 2020 is pretty accurate.
+Not important; this is just for me anyway.
 I also included some titles from older reading of my favorite series (ie: A Song of Ice and Fire, Harry Potter, The Lord of the Rings).
 I plan to keep the list up to date for my own tracking going forward and maybe add a list of my favorite essays as well.

-> "In my whole life, I have known no wise people (over a broad subject matter area) who didn’t read all the time – none, zero." — Charlie Munger
+> "In my whole life, I have known no wise people (over a broad subject matter area) who didn't read all the time – none, zero." — Charlie Munger

 ## Notes on Reading